Lecture

 The Formation of Interest Groups

-2. The political conditions (freedom of assembly) that allow interest groups to emerge;
+2. Do political conditions (e.g. freedom of assembly, communications technology, geographica proximity) allow interest groups to emerge?

 The Emergence of Social Conflict